esparig/oscar/docs/usage.md

 OSCAR allows the creation of serverless file-processing services based on container images.
-These services require a user-defined script with the commands responsible of the processing.
+These services require a user-defined script with the commands responsible for the processing.
 The platform automatically mounts a volume on the containers with the
 [FaaS Supervisor](https://github.com/grycap/faas-supervisor) component, which is in charge of:

-- Downloading the file that invokes the service and make it accessible through the `INPUT_FILE_PATH` environment variable.
+- Download the file that invokes the service and make it accessible through the `INPUT_FILE_PATH` environment variable.
 - Execute the user-defined script.
 - Upload the content of the output folder accessible via the `TMP_OUTPUT_DIR`